stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 **Why hoping for the best?**

-Because pip has no guarantee that when it runs setup.py it can actually run.
+Because pip has no guarantee that when it runs setup.py to build the package it can actually run.
 It's a python script and may have some dependencies in itself that you have no way of specifying or retrieving.
 It's a chicken and egg problem.

 **but there's a setup_requires option in setuptools.setup()**